hmorella/managed-scripts/scripts/CEE/connection-check/README.md

 ### Usage with managed-scripts

 For usage with managed-scripts, the options need to be passed through the `DESTINATION` and `PORT` environment variable.
-Here are some examples :
+Here are some examples:

 ```bash
 ocm backplane managedjob create CEE/connection-check  -p DESTINATION="google.com" -p PORT="4433"